CICS110/CICS110.github.io/main/information/syllabus.md

 - **1:** Below Standards, Meets few expectations for skills and understanding
 - **0:** No Submissions, Did not submit assignment

+**What is standards-based grading?
+Why the shift from traditional grades?**

+We believe that grades should communicate, as clearly as possible, what students know and can do.
+We also seek to create a growth mindset environment that encourages students to take risks and to embrace mistakes as learning opportunities.
+Standards-based grading and the corresponding five-point scale are set up to support these two values by clarifying learning goals and assessing students on their progress towards meeting those goals, rather than prioritizing completion of tasks and assignments over learning.
+This allows for more meaningful student learning and teacher feedback, and moves away from an approach in which students are seeking to earn points rather than practicing to meet the learning goal.

 **What does this look like in practice?**

-Students will receive assignment and final grades on the 0-4 scale. ​Students will receive

-1-5 grades on assignments and for your semester grade; students will not receive letter grades (A, B, C, D) on assignments or fine-grained percentages.
+Students will receive assignment and final grades on the 0-4 scale: students will not receive letter grades (A, B, C, D) on assignments or fine-grained percentages.
 We will map our scale to letter grades for submission the the University at the end of the semester.

-Grades are clearer to students: ​Teachers and students engage in conversation about what 4/3/2/1/0 work looks like, so students understand what is expected and what they are learning.
+Grades are clearer to students:
+Teachers and students engage in conversation about what 4/3/2/1/0 work looks like, so students understand what is expected and what they are learning.

-Grades are more useful and meaningful: ​When students get clear grades and feedback on a five point scale, they can monitor their progress and set goals for their learning.
+Grades are more useful and meaningful:
+When students get clear grades and feedback on a five point scale, they can monitor their progress and set goals for their learning.
 Teachers can also provide more specific feedback on how to improve from a “3” to a “4”.

 ### Grading Scale

-The following grade scale will be used for this course:

-- A = 93-100%
-- A- = 90-92.99%
-- B+ = 87-89.99%
-- B = 83-86.99%
-- B- = 80-82.99%
-- C+ = 77-79.99%
-- C = 73-76.99%
-- C- = 70-72.99%
-- D+ = 67-69.99%
-- D = 60-66.99%
-- F = 0-59.99%

-**Note:** *some adjustments may be made to the above grade scale to better reflect student performance.*
+For assignments that do give you a more granular number of points, we will try to articulate in the assignment description/instructions how many points map to what level on the 5-point scale.

+Those thresholds will be based on things like completing a set number of exercises or completing the more straight-forward exercises, for instance.

 ### Participation

 You will be assigned participation exercises to complete as part of the reading.
 These exercises exist inside of our online textbook, zyBooks, and you are expected to complete them by the assigned due date.
 You may not request an extension to the due date for these assignments.

 ### Quizzes

 There will be a weekly quiz that focuses on the material covered prior to the release of each quiz.
 These quizzes are cumulative.
 You are able to take the quiz as many times as necessary to achieve a 100%.
 Quizzes contain multiple choice style questions covering material from lecture, the reading, and possibly labs and assignments.
+You may not request an extension to the due date for these assignments.

 ### Labs

 Lab assignments are low-stakes exercises that are designed to allow you to practice your understanding of the material covered in the book and during lecture in the presence of the course staff in a collaborative setting.
 You will need to bring a laptop if you have one or work with another student.
 If you do not have a laptop, please notify the course staff so we can make arrangements for you to work with another student.

 ### Homework Assignments

 Homework assignments require you to solve computational problems using the Python programming language.
 You will be presented with a number of different challenges that will require you to understand the problem, this how to solve that problem computationally, and implement an algorithm using Python to solve that problem.
 You will have a homework approximately every week.

 ### Capstone Project

 You will be required to design and implement a Python program to solve a problem of your choice.
 The capstone project will be assigned and submitted toward the end of the semester.
 You will have the freedom to use any aspect of Python you learned in this course in your solution.
 On the last day of class we will have a poster session where you will have the opportunity to showcase your project to other students as well as see projects produced by others.

 ## Late and Early Submissions